ajrussellaudio/codeclan-notes-starter/lessons/tdd-javascript/index.md

 module: JavaScript
 week: 1
 duration: 120 minutes
-description: Implementing unit tests in Node.js with Mocha.
 objectives: [
   "Be able to write basic tests using Node's Assert module", "Be able to write unit tests using Assert in combination with Mocha",